-Gender: It is not anticipated that the Council will need to take any further action in order to enable access for this group.
+Gender: It is not anticipated that the Council will need to take any further action to enable access for this group.
+Regular monitoring and analysis may identify reasons that have not been anticipated.
+Action will be taken to mitigate any barriers identified.

-Gender Reassignment: It is not anticipated that the Council will need to take any further action in order to enable access for this group.
+Gender Reassignment: It is not anticipated that the Council will need to take any further action to enable access for this group.
+Regular monitoring and analysis may identify reasons that have not been anticipated.
+Action will be taken to mitigate any barriers identified.

-Marriage and Civil Partnership: It is not anticipated that the Council will need to take any further action in order to enable access for this group.
+Marriage and Civil Partnership: It is not anticipated that the Council will need to take any further action to enable access for this group.
+Regular monitoring and analysis may identify reasons that have not been anticipated.
+Action will be taken to mitigate any barriers identified.